 This relationship lasted for about 2 months before I realized I was starting to add 2 containers to my cart to get through one week.
 My consumption totals were beginning to make it a non-thrifty habit.

 That’s about the time that I remembered going to a baby shower several years ago where the hostess had made the most amazing iced coffee I had ever tasted and she had made it using a cold brew process.

 Truth be told, hot brewing coffee for cold consumption just isn’t the same.
 It always seems weak and watered down to me.
 After a few months of experimentation, I have mastered my own craft of making the perfect cup of iced coffee and now I’ll share my cold brew process with you!

-- Flour Sack Kitchen Towels (I got mine at Target) Aunt Martha’s White Flour Sack Dish Towels, Size 28-Inch by 28-Inch, 2-Pack
+- Flour Sack Kitchen Towels (I got mine at Target but you can also find these towels on Amazon) Aunt Martha’s White Flour Sack Dish Towels, Size 28-Inch by 28-Inch, 2-Pack

 - Large Bowl